echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 In many jurisdictions there are legal consequences for the Operator not complying with the blocking order.

-Technically the blocking can be implemented using some techniques that have been adapted during time based on the new technologies introduced.
+Technically the blocking can be implemented using techniques that have been adapted over time as new technologies have been introduced.

 Historically  depending on the content of the list the technique have been based on DNS or proxy blocking.